 The most widely accepted, scrutinized, and globally used system of quantities and system of units are the International System of Quantities (ISQ) and the International System of Units (SI).
 They are formally standardized through [ISO31] and [IEC60027].
-Currently, work is in progress to harmonize these two sets of standards into one new set [ISO/IEC80000], of which a number of parts are already released with the remaining parts expected to be completed in the near future.
+The harmonization of these two sets of standards into one new set [ISO/IEC80000] has been published by ISO in 2009 and 2010.
+The present QUDV model in SysML 1.3 is based on ISO/IEC 80000-1:2009, which refers normatively to the ISO/IEC Guide 99:2007.
+The ISO/IEC 80000-1:2009 document is also the baseline for the 2010 revision of the IEEE/ASTM American National Standards for Metric Practice SI-10.
 All the relevant concepts underlying ISQ and SI are publicly available in [VIM].
-See Section C.5.3 for references to these documents.
+See D.5.3 for references to these documents.